merlyescalona/ucsc-eeb-intro2comptools/week_03/README.md

 So, how do we tell `git` which files to put into a commit?
 This is where the staging environment comes in.
 When we make changes a the repo, `git` notices that a file has changed but won't record or do anything with it (like adding it in a commit).

-To add a file to a commit, you first need to add it to the staging environment.
+To add a file to a ***commit***, you first need to add it to the staging environment.
 To do this, we can use the `git add <filename>` command or we can add all the files.
 Remember the wildcard `*`?

 ```
 git add *
 ```

 We’ve added all the files we want to the staging environment, then we can commit all changes adding also a comment of what we did with the option `-m`.
-If we decide not to add any comment in the same line, `git` will either complain or it will automatically open an editor (i.e. `vim`, `nano`) and allow us to add a comment.
+If we decide not to add any comment in the same line (or we forget), `git` will either complain or it will automatically open an editor (i.e. `vim`, `nano`) and allow us to add a comment.
 It won’t accept being left empty.

 ```
 git commit -m “initial push”
 ```

-In future synchronizations “initial push” can be replaced by things like “fixed bug in code” or “edited text”, these comments will accompany the version of your files and will help to keep track of the changes being made.
+In future synchronizations `“initial push”` can be replaced by things like `“fixed bug in code”` or `“edited text”`, these comments will accompany the version of your files and will help to keep track of the changes being made.

 Finally we can update our remote GitHub repository with: